bleacherreport/ecto_logger_json/README.md

     ```

 ### Additonal Setup depending on your use case
+*My recommendation would be to only log to a file and not console
+otherwise stdout when you are in iex gets very noisy from all the db logs.*

   * Configure the logger (console)
     * Add to your `config/config.exs` or `config/env_name.exs`: